-Unlike standard air conditioners, variable speed systems don't turn on and off very often.
-They have really long cooling cycles and can run at a low speed for most of an entire day!
+Unlike standard air conditioners, variable speed systems don’t turn on and off very often.
+They have long cooling cycles and can run at a low speed for most of the entire day!
 As such, they avoid both of the most energy consumptive aspects of AC usage.

 That’s not always factored into SEER, though.
 It’s possible for a standard AC and a variable speed AC to both be rated at 18 SEER.
 But the variable speed system will be vastly more efficient in real-world operating conditions!

 Note: There are also two-speed air conditioners.
 These systems have a high speed and a low speed.
-They operate at the low speed most of the time.
-Two-speed systems are more efficient than standard systems, but nowhere near as efficient as variable speed systems.
+They operate at low speed most of the time.
+Two-speed systems are more efficient than standard systems, but nowhere near as efficient as variable-speed systems.